This post was originally published 07/19/19 and has been updated on 12/13/21.

 1. Increase App Downloads by Prioritizing ASO – Keywords

-There are over 5 million apps on the app stores right now.
+There are over five million apps on the app stores right now.
 And many more million app searches.

 Optimizing your app for what people are searching for is one of the best ways to improve your online presence.